Dissertation on Fairies

 The fairies were exceedingly diminutive, but, it must be confessed, we shall not readily find their real dimensions.
 They were small enough, however, if we may believe one of queen Titania’s maids of honour, to conceal themselves in acorn shells.
 Speaking of a difference between the king and queen, she says:–

-"But they do square; that all the elves for fear
+"But they do square; that all the elves for fear Creep into acorn cups, and hide them there."

 They uniformly and constantly wore green vests, unless when they had some reason for changing their dress.
 Of this circumstance we meet with many proofs.
-Thus in The Merry Wives of Windsor
+Thus in The Merry Wives of Windsor–

 "Like urchins, ouphes, and fairies green."